 Make a list of each important expense and how much is supposed to be paid each month.
 These are your biggest priorities and usually carry amounts that are almost fixed in nature.

 Everyone would like to think they can just simply cut down their bill amounts, but in reality, some bills are not negotiable.
 A rent or mortgage payment would be a good example of a fixed amount.
 So would a car loan or a personal loan.
+As with most personal loans for low-income individuals, interest rates fluctuate according to the Federal Reserve.
+However, you may be able to find one with a fixed rate APR to lock in your interest rate for a set period.
+This way, you can make smaller monthly payments while paying less interest.

 Utilities, however, are variable expenses, and although you can cut done on usage, some things need to be kept in mind.
 A colder than normal winter may mean higher utility bills.